 Prior to the Garbo engagement, said the January 7, 1939 Amsterdam News (a black newspaper published in New York), they'd appeared at the Apollo Theater as part of an Amsterdam News benefit show (no date was given).

 Once again, there was nothing written about them for months.
 That's because they'd returned to Europe.
 (Note that it's much easier to track people coming back to the U.S. than leaving it, so I don't know when they left.)
+They worked out of Paris and went from there to Monte Carlo, to Ciro's in London, then back to Monte Carlo, Switzerland, and Sweden.
+According to Caver, they knew they had to leave when Germany invaded Poland on September 1.
 On September 29, 1939, the three landed in New York on the S.S.
 Drottningholm from Gothenburg, Sweden.

 Almost immediately, they hooked up with Major Bowes again.
 There's an ad from November 2 that places the Rigoletto Trio in Major Bowes' "World's Fair Review" [sic].
 The only other performer whose name I know is Stubby Kaye.
 It opened on November 3 at the Fox in St. Louis.
 The St. Louis Star And Times of November 4 had this to say:

 On the Fox stage is Major Bowes' World's Fair Revue, a parade of select amateur talent in ten acts, some musical, some acrobatic.
 Outstanding among them are the Bernay Sisters, acrobatic dancers who do a unique "caterpillar roll" in making their exit; Burt and Betty, tap-dancers; George Bell in a violin and trumpet novelty act; the Rigoletto Trio, Negros who convert classical music into swing, and Harry Robinson, 76-year-old Texan, especially agile with his feet.